rouxpz/fclc-data-vis/README.md

 - Charts & graphs: the OGs of data vis
 - Guest Lecture: [Danne Woo](http://www.dannewoo.com/), Designer; Founder & CEO of [Datavisual](http://datavisu.al/)
 - Infographics
-- Programming Concepts: Choice & Iteration
+- Programming Concepts: Choice
   - Conditionals: if, else, if/else
-  - Loops: while & for
-  - Arrays
 - [Slides from class available here.](https://docs.google.com/presentation/d/1JRbV12HyUQR9y_FkaASAGdQ-cavqmhGzG-8ACG031-I/edit?usp=sharing)

 HOMEWORK: Find a static (meaning non-interactive) infographic or chart online that you think is a good visualization of its dataset.
 Write a blog post on why this is the case.
 Please be detailed - I do not want to read "because it explains the data well".
-HOMEWORK: Review chapters 5-9 and the associated examples in [Learning Processing](http://www.learningprocessing.com/).
+HOMEWORK: Review chapter 5 and the associated examples in [Learning Processing](http://www.learningprocessing.com/).
-HOMEWORK: Watch videos 5.0-9.4 in the [ICM Video Series](http://icm.shiffman.net/).
+HOMEWORK: Watch videos 5.0-5.4 in the [ICM Video Series](http://icm.shiffman.net/).
 HOMEWORK: Create a Processing sketch that utilizes conditional logic.
 Upload the sketch to the class Dropbox, and post a link to a blog post documenting the assignment in the [homework wiki](https://github.com/rouxpz/data-vis/wiki/Homework).

 ### September 17: NO CLASS

-### September 24: Week 3 - Data Types (XML)
+### September 24: Week 3 - Repetition
+- Programming Concepts: Iteration & Text
+  - Loops: while & for
+  - Arrays
+  - ArrayList()
+  - The String: Working with text and words
+  - Writing your own functions
+  - the map() function

+HOMEWORK: Review chapters 6, 7, 9 and 17 and the associated examples in [Learning Processing](http://www.learningprocessing.com/).
+HOMEWORK: Watch videos 6.0-7.3, 9.0-9.4, and 17.0 in the [ICM Video Series](http://icm.shiffman.net/).
+HOMEWORK: Create a Processing sketch that produces a lot of something.
+Upload the sketch to the class Dropbox, and post a link to a blog post documenting the assignment in the [homework wiki](https://github.com/rouxpz/data-vis/wiki/Homework).

+### October 1: Week 4 - Data Types (XML & Tabular Data)
-- Programming Concepts: Object Oriented Design
+- Programming Concepts: Oriented Design
   -  Classes and objects
-  - ArrayList()
   -  Creating arrays and ArrayList() for custom classes
-  - the map() function
+- Types of Data
-- Parsing XML in Processing:
+  - XML in Processing
   - Understanding the format
   - The [XML object](https://processing.org/reference/XML.html)
   - Creating objects from your data and saving them

-HOMEWORK: Review chapters 7, 8, and 17-19 and the associated examples in [Learning Processing](http://www.learningprocessing.com/).
-HOMEWORK: Watch video 18.4 in the [ICM Video Series](http://icm.shiffman.net/).
-HOMEWORK: Pick an XML dataset from the ones provided on the class GitHub or Dropbox, and create a simple visualization from the data.
-Alternately, you may use an XML source of your choosing.

-### October 1: Week 4 - Data Types (Tabular Data)
-- Programming Concepts: The String
-  - Working with text and words
 - CSV in Processing
   - The [Table class](https://processing.org/reference/Table.html)
   - [loadStrings()](https://processing.org/reference/loadStrings_.html) and [split()](https://processing.org/reference/split_.html)

+HOMEWORK: HOMEWORK: Review chapters 8 and 18 and the associated examples in [Learning Processing](http://www.learningprocessing.com/).
-HOMEWORK: Watch videos 18.3 and 18.5 in the [ICM Video Series](http://icm.shiffman.net/).
+HOMEWORK: Watch videos 8.0-8.5 and 18.3 - 18.5 in the [ICM Video Series](http://icm.shiffman.net/).
-HOMEWORK: Pick a CSV dataset from the ones provided on the class GitHub or Dropbox, and create a simple visualization from the data.
-Alternately, you may use a CSV source of your choosing.
+HOMEWORK: Pick a dataset from the ones provided on the class GitHub or Dropbox, and create a simple visualization from the data.
+Alternately, you may use a data source of your choosing.

-### October 8: Week 5 - Data Types (JSON)
+### October 8: Week 5 - Data Types (JSON & APIs)
 - How to read a JSON file
 - Parsing JSON in Processing:
   - [JSONObject](https://processing.org/reference/JSONObject.html)